Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-Consistently with our expectations, we find that institutions trade less and pay greater skipping costs when their CCLs cause them to experience more severe restrictions in their access to trading opportunities.
-We also find that CCLs have a considerable impact on trade-price volatility, but much smaller impact on quote-price volatility.
-Therefore, as the CCLs become progressively more restrictive, the ratio $z$ (which measures the relative magnitudes of the volatility in the trade-price and quote-price series) increases considerably.
-Moreover, by comparing different network structures, it is apparent that a CCL network's topology, and not just its edge density, plays an important role in the determining the extent to which CCLs impact trade and volatility.

-Aside from the decreased frequency of trading, there is no difference in the dynamic evolution of our model for different choices of CCL networks.
-Therefore, the strong variability in $z$ ratios that we observe in Figure~\ref{fig:VolatilityRatioSimulation} is directly attributable to the impact of CCLs in our model.
-This result is very interesting from a practical perspective, because it suggests that even if CCLs do not impact institutions' trading strategies, they can still strongly influence the price-formation process, simply because they influence institutions' access to the total available liquidity pool.

-Together, our model simulations suggest that when CCLs cause severe restrictions to institutions' access to liquidity, they can significantly impact both trade prices and volatility.
+Together, our simulations suggest that CCLs can significantly impact both trade prices (see Figure~\ref{fig:TradeCountSimulation}) and volatility (see Figure~\ref{fig:VolatilitySimulation}).
 Two features are particularly interesting.
-First, as the edge density of a CCL network falls, both the skipping costs of individual trades and the trade-price volatility increase.
-This increase is not accompanied by a similar increase in quote-price volatility, so the $z$ ratio falls.
-Second, the impact of CCLs depends not only on the edge density, but also on the specific topology of the CCL network.
-Therefore, forecasting how a change in the edge density $d$ will impact skipping costs and trade-price volatility also requires detailed knowledge of the CCL network's topology.
-Intuitively, this result implies that understanding the possible impact of CCLs in financial markets requires not only knowledge of how many institutions are trading partners, but also of which institutions are trading partners with which others.
+First, as the edge density of a CCL network decreases, both the skipping costs of individual trades and the trade-price volatility increase.
+This increase is not accompanied by a similar increase in quote-price volatility.
+Second, the impact of CCLs depends not only on edge density, but also on the specific topology of a CCL network.
+Therefore, forecasting how a difference in the edge density $d$ impacts skipping costs and trade-price volatility also requires knowledge of a CCL network's topology.
+Intuitively, this result implies that understanding the possible impact of CCLs in financial markets requires knowledge not only of how many institutions are trading partners, but also of which institutions are trading partners with each other.

-In situations where financial institutions' CCLs severely restrict their access to liquidity, our results suggest that it is indeed plausible that CCLs could serve to exacerbate systemic risk, by forcing them to either trade at extremely unfavourable prices, or not trade at all.
-Moreover, our results highlight that the strength of this effect is not solely determined by the edge density of the CCL network, but also by its topology.
-This presents a difficult question for regulators: how can the state of the CCL network between institutions in real markets be monitored in real time?
-In a market that utilizes CCLs, any sensible forecast of volatility must incorporate this information, so understanding both the edge density and topology of this network will become an important step in many risk-management processes and option-pricing methodologies.